false-schemers/wcpl/README.md

 - user object modules should be provided explicitly as command line arguments
 - lookup directories should end in separator char (`/` on Un*x, `\` on Windows), file name is just appended to it

-# C features not yet supported
+# C and library features not yet supported

 - taking address of a global scalar var (?)
 - `{}` initializers for locals
 - `static` variables in function scope
 - structures/unions as parameters
 - instrumenting implicit return paths from a non-void function
+- hex format of doubles in WAT object and output files
+- eval of `asuint64` and `asdouble` intrinsics in constant expressions
 - fixme: NULL is not a constant for global init?
 - fixme: stdout/stderr are not line-buffered and don't autoflush on exit